Archive for September, 2007

 If you’ve been with me to the Googleplex, you’ve likely seen Tan Chade-Meng’s photo wall on my abbreviated tour of the campus.
 There’s actually a very nice article about the tradition in Today’s New York Times.

-If you don’t have time for the article, here’s a link to his on Picasaweb.
+If you don’t have time for the article, here’s a link to his Photo Gallery of Famous Folks on Picasaweb.